pjbroad/el-build-methods/macOS/Xcode/README.md

 Before you can build the client, you will need to ensure that you have the correct frameworks available on your system.
-Conveniently, this guide has been bundled with all of the frameworks you will need (under [Frameworks](Frameworks/)) to build the latest release version of the client (1.9.5p9).
+Conveniently, this guide has been bundled with all of the frameworks you will need (under [Frameworks](Frameworks/)) to build the latest version of the client.

 The Xcode project has been configured to search for frameworks in the following location: `/Users/<accountname>/Library/Frameworks/`